binary-manu/arch-ansible/README.md

 Unless some steps are skipped or customized, the installed system will run XFCE with the Numix theme.
-No greeter is installed by default: each user's `.xinitrc` is configured to launch XFCE when calling startx.
+No greeter is installed by default: each user's `.xinitrc` is configured to launch XFCE when calling `startx`.

 A bunch of default utilities like a PDF reader or gvim a preinstalled.
 These are handled by the `utils` and `xutils` roles.